SwissDataScienceCenter/renku-design-docs/feature pitches/project workflows UI view/project-workflows-ui-view.md

 Boundaries of the solution/implementation:

 - Only focus on the workflows view *inside* a project
-- Listing and viewing only; no editing, no executio
+- Listing and viewing only; no editing, no execution

 ### Interactions